 The first We Are The Majority Rally (WATM) was held in May 2012 and was born out of the inaugural Youth Council retreat for OYLPN.
-The original nine young people from across the state met in the fall of 2011 to examine data related to youth substance use rates in Ohio and develop a strategic plan for OYLPN.
+The original nine young people from across the state met in fall 2011 to examine data related to youth substance use rates in Ohio and develop a strategic plan for OYLPN.
 One of the most important pieces of information that came from the retreat was that the majority of youth were not using substances.
 Once they began to discuss strategies and activities to promote this positive social norm, they came up with the idea to hold a rally in downtown Columbus and to invite young people and youth-led programs from all over Ohio – and the WATM rally was born.
-The first WATM Rally was held at Huntington Park with music, skits, and energizers and included a march to the Ohio Statehouse, where the youth had lunch and participated in a prevention education workshop.
+The first WATM Rally was held at Huntington Park with music, skits and energizers, and included a march to the Ohio Statehouse where youth had lunch and participated in a prevention education workshop.
 Over 500 people attended the first rally, exceeding expectations but leading to an even bigger vision.

 - Host a small watch party with your group or at your school.

 - Watch with a friend or two from the comfort of your own home.

 - Northwest hosted by HC3 at the Rotary Park Shelter House: 652 Wood St. Wauseon, OH 43567

 - Northeast hosted by The LCADA Way: 421 Black River Rd.
 Lorain, Oh 44052